codingforpleasure/customized-workspace/Ubuntu/useful-resources/pipenv.md

 Activate the virtual environment|   **pipenv shell** Install a package|  **pipenv install** &lt;package-name&gt;
-Install a package from a local file|  **pipenv install ./opencv_python-4.5.whl** Export requriments file | pipenv run pip freeze > requirements.txt Install packages in case you have only `requirements.txt` file available | **pipenv install -r path/to/requirements.txt** Uninstall a package|  **pipenv uninstall** &lt;package-name&gt;
+Install a package from a local file|  **pipenv install ./opencv_python-4.5.whl** if the virtualenv is already activated, you can also use Install packages from Pipfile | **pipenv sync** Export requriments file | pipenv run pip freeze > requirements.txt Install packages in case you have only `requirements.txt` file available | **pipenv install -r path/to/requirements.txt** Uninstall a package|  **pipenv uninstall** &lt;package-name&gt;